 In order to ensure implementability, a tool-based environment is used for representation and manipulation of the models.
 The general approach is to have a single, authoratative "source" for any given artifact, and to use purpose-built converters to generate usable "views" of the source.
-The main way this is applied is that the core information and service model specifications (IMs and SMs) of the Reference Model are fully defined in object-oriented semantics, with implementation technology specifications (ITSs) being generated as views.
-For example, the XML-schema, Java interface classes, C# interface classes, and a relational schema view for the EHR are generated from the primary EHR model, which is expressed in formal textual UML 2.0-compliant semantics.
+The main way this is applied is that the core information and service model specifications (IMs and SMs) of the Reference Model are fully defined in an object-oriented formalism, with implementation technology specifications (ITSs) being generated as views.
+For example, the XML-schema, Java interface classes, C# interface classes, and other computable views for the EHR can be generated from the primary EHR model, which is expressed in formal textual UML 2.0-compliant semantics.